jesseparent/wine_analysis/README.md

 # Wine Quality Dataset Analysis

 ## Overview
-This project aims to analyze the Wine Quality dataset to predict the quality of red wines based on various physicochemical properties, excluding the features **free sulfur dioxide** and **color**.
-The dataset provides an opportunity to build predictive models for wine quality using regression techniques.
+This project aims to analyze the Wine Quality dataset to predict the quality of red and white wines based on various physicochemical properties, excluding the features **free sulfur dioxide** and **color**.
+The dataset provides an opportunity to build predictive models for wine quality using Logistical Regression and Random Forest techniques.

 ## Dataset
-The dataset is sourced from the UC Irvine Machine Learning Repository and consists of physicochemical tests of wine samples and quality ratings given by experts.
+The dataset is sourced from the UC Irvine Machine Learning Repository and consists of physicochemical tests of wine samples and quality ratings given by oenologists.

 ### Features
 The dataset, after the removal of the **free sulfur dioxide** and **color** feature, includes the following physicochemical attributes: